Double-Bee-24/4.Nest-js/README.md

 ### Running the project

-In the server folder you can once run this command
+In the server folder you can once run this command:

 ```bash
 npm run quick